SoulFreq/HSStudio/README.md

 - Map the contact application form to a secure API endpoint or external CRM.
 - Replace placeholder social URLs with live handles, swap the stock imagery, and embed brand assets.
 - Add analytics, SEO meta expansions, and motion polish (GSAP/Framer Motion) as desired.
+- Seed `studio_users`, `digital_products`, and `product_orders` with production data so the admin dashboard has real insight out of the gate.
+- Rotate the `ADMIN_TOKEN` whenever access changes and share it via a secure channel only with trusted operators.